Not your average Joe! Meet our latest apprentice, Joe Cafferty

 What make me laugh out loud?… The film Stepbrothers.

-Finally, tell us an interesting yet little-known fact about you!
+Finally, tell us interesting yet little-known face about you!

 I have played rugby since I was 8 years old.
 I recently came back from Australia where I spent 6 months playing and working for a Rugby team on the Sunshine coast.
 In these 6 months, I did the whole “traveller thing” and experienced the east coast of Australia all the way from Sydney to Cairns.